top of page

 Share your art story Parent First Name* Parent Last Name* Email* Phone Student First Name* Student Last Name* School Name* Upload your art Max File Size 15MB Provide a brief description* Submit Thanks for submitting!
 Click here to go back to the Arts Advocacy to do list

-• Join Our Board | SVPTA
+• Testing | SVPTA

 Contact